home-assistant/home-assistant.io/source/_integrations/ruckus_unleashed.markdown

 ha_domain: ruckus_unleashed
 ---

-This platform allows you to connect to a [Ruckus Unleashed](https://support.ruckuswireless.com/product_families/19-ruckus-unleashed) router.
+This platform allows you to connect to a [Ruckus Unleashed](https://support.ruckuswireless.com/product_families/19-ruckus-unleashed) access point.

 There is currently support for the following device types within Home Assistant: